 What Happens After 19 Years of Drinking

 My friends were teasing me while I danced with her, it was pretty ridiculous.
-I’d always been bullied throughout my whole life, my dad to teachers to my friends even, and I grew up in a small town.
+I had always been bullied throughout my whole life, my dad to teachers to my friends even, and I grew up in a small town.

 I didn’t even really understand drinking, my parents sheltered me.
 They didn’t want me to be like their parents and my parents didn’t drink, but I have a lot of alcoholics in my family.